 Thinking about all of this will take us back to the Slave trade of the 1600s where the Dutch and English traders, owners and sailors (upstanding people in their home communities) of the ships that were used to transport captive native tribes people (many sold by their own people) from Africa to North America.
 And what about the whole aspect of colonization.
 So many sharp edges on the getting of wealth and man’s unbridled thirst for more and more.

-The Charter Rights of the explorers as they ‘discovered’ new lands in their journeys of discovery?
-Claiming possession and jurisdiction to new found lands and continents with the Pope’s blessing.
+The Charter Rights (Doctrine of Discovery) of the explorers as they ‘discovered’ new lands in their journeys of discovery (?) claimed possession and jurisdiction to new found lands and continents with the Pope’s blessing.
 As a 12 year old Aboriginal boy from Australia has said: ‘What did they (white explorers) think happened; we have always been here.
 This is our land, our home.’

 How many of these domination actions can you name?
 I have listed a few.
 Think not just of racism against the African people but count the atrocities of wars; against Jews, Christians, Natives, black, yellow or white, religious and patriotic and all for the glory of god and the Emperors.